Linguist

 Advancement generally takes the form of being assigned more complex projects.
 Opportunities to advance to supervisory or management positions are limited.

-The employment outlook (PDF) in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.